Red-Lattice/ddoucette.github.io/index.md

 <img class="profile-picture" src="Ian.jpg">

 Hello!
-My name is Ian, and I am a Computer Science and Mathematics major in my Sophomore year at Virginia Tech!
+My name is Ian, and I am a Computer Science and Mathematics double major in my Sophomore year at Virginia Tech!

-## Research Interest
+## Education Information

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.
+**College** - Virginia Tech | Sophomore, class of 2026 | BS of Science in Computer Science and Mathematics
+> - GPA: 3.56
+> - Dean's List: Every semester

 ## Publications